"

 General Tips for Crafting Your Message:

 • Focus on Benefits: The commonly used acronym WIFM stands for “What’s in it for me?”
 This is the question on the mind of anyone you are working with.
-Focus on delivering value to others, make sure there is something in it for them.
+Focus on delivering value to others, and make sure there is something in it for them.
 You can do this not just in how you position your communication, but in the work you choose to focus on and by highlighting how the data can bring about improvements for them, the employees, or the organization.

 Tips for Choosing the Right Channel.